Patternslib/Patterns/src/pat/tooltip/documentation.md

 the left of the triggering element.

-The position of the tip within the tooltip can be specified with a *position* argument which specifies the preferred positions.
+The position of the tip within the tooltip can be specified with a *position* property which specifies the preferred positions.
 This is formatted as `<preference>[,preference]*`.
 The possible preferences are:

 - `tl`: tip placed at the leftmost corner of the top side of the tooltip